LeiYuanGit/Statistical-learning-and-the-development-of-knowledge-systems/Markdown/Analysis_3_Network_graphs.md

     ## Warning in closeness(net): At centrality.c:2784 :closeness centrality is not
     ## well-defined for disconnected graphs

+    ## Warning in closeness(net): At centrality.c:2784 :closeness centrality is not
+    ## well-defined for disconnected graphs

 ``` r
 # save network measures for future plotting
 write.csv(network_stat, here(paste0("Data/data_", task, "_network_measures.csv")))